EduardoEscobarCaraballo/TEST/README.md

 ## Handling more than 1000 vehicles

 For demonstrating how the solution would handle 1000+ vehicles, I used Faker.
 A library for generating fake data.
-As we can see, it created 1000+ rows of data.
+We can see here that it created 1000+ rows of data.

 ![image](https://user-images.githubusercontent.com/72938289/141835011-8f8eb24e-9889-473a-9031-9c55240b55c8.png)